MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 As you migrate into cloud technologies this presents a great opportunity to set up your organization for DevOps and CI/CD.
 Even if your organization is only managing infrastructure, as you begin to manage your infrastructure as code and use the industry patterns and practices for DevOps you can begin to increase your agility through CI/CD pipelines, therefore allowing you to adapt to change, growth, release, and even recovery scenarios faster.

 Azure DevOps provides all of the required functionality and integration with Azure, on-premises environments, or even other clouds.
 For more information, see [Azure DevOps](https://azure.microsoft.com/services/devops).
-For guided training, see [CI and CD with Azure DevOps - Quickstart](https://microsoft.github.io/PartsUnlimited/pandp/200.1x-PandP-CICDQuickstartwithVSTS.html).
+For guided training, see [CI/CD with Azure DevOps - Quickstart](https://microsoft.github.io/PartsUnlimited/pandp/200.1x-PandP-CICDQuickstartwithVSTS.html).

 ## Suggested skills